ronancpl/HeavenMS/README.txt

 At this point, the server-side Monster Book has been updated with the current state of the database's drop data.
 Then, open HaRepacker 4.2.2 and load "String.wz" from "C:\Nexon\MapleStory".
 Drop the "MonsterBook.img" node by removing it from the hierarchy tree, then (CONTRARY TO WHAT SHOULD BE DONE NORMALLY!) import the server's "MonsterBook.img.xml".

 Take note that this is absolutely dangerous if done unwary.
-Once the MonsterBook does not hold client specific data in it's node contents, importing the XML causes no harm at all.
+Once the MonsterBook.img does not hold client specific data in it's node contents, importing the XML causes no harm at all.
 However, try not to remove/reimport nodes from WZ files, as it may cause data losses.
 Use the HaRepacker's UI instead to make the changes.

 Save the changes and overwrite the older WZ on the MapleStory client folder.